js-sdsl/js-sdsl/README.md

 You can visit our [official website](https://js-sdsl.org/) to get more information.

-To help you have a better use, we also provide this [API document](https://js-sdsl.org/js-sdsl/index.html).
+To help you use the library more effectively, we also provide this [API document](https://js-sdsl.org/js-sdsl/index.html).

 For previous versions of the documentation, please visit: